morenikejiazeez75-dotcom/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Morenikeji Azeez 🤓, an aspiring Data Analyst & Data Scientist passionate about using data to solve problems and create impact.I am currenly building skills in data analysis, visualization, and machine learning through hands-on projects in HR analytics, customer service, and business operations.
+I'm Morenikeji Azeez 🤓, an aspiring Data Analyst & Data Scientist passionate about using data to solve problems and create impact.I am currently building skills in data analysis, visualization, and machine learning through hands-on projects in HR analytics, customer service, and business operations.

 <!--Mention your top/relevant skills here - core and soft skills-->